ihasanreza/ADM-HW1/README.md

 ### stamps/
 ------

 This folder contains screenshots of the console.
-These screenshots assess the exercises I completed.
+These screenshots assess the exercises I completed successfully.

 ### scripts.py
 ------